dotlang/language/README.md

 ###Exposure

 - A field starting with `__` will be promoted/exposed.
-- An exposed field's public members will be will soft-copied.
+- An exposed field's public members will be soft-copied at compile-time.
 This means, if there is a member (field or method) with the same name in main class, it won't be copied (main class members always win).
 - If you expose two classes that have a public fields with the same name, you must define a field with that name in main class (or else there will be a compiler error).
 - You can hide/remove an exposed method by adding same method with/without body.
 - You can rename an exposed method by removing it and adding your own method.